artyom-mameev/quester/README.md

 ![Actual game constructor](readme/screenshots/3-game-format-3.png)

-- A root node of game elements can only be a *room*;
+- A root node of the game elements can only be a *room*;
 - A *choice* can contain only one *room*;
 - If a *choice* contains a *room* and one or more *conditions* leading to other *rooms*, if no *conditions* are triggered, the *choice* leads directly